porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/pagination/pagination.design.md

 ## Positioning and spacing

-The pagination should always be placed centered beneath the related content, keeping a minimum top spacing of 32 px.
+The Pagination should always be placed centered beneath the related content, keeping a minimum top spacing of 32 px.

 ---